Rules and Regulations

 12May I compete if I am NOT a Canadian Citizen/resident?

-Yes, our events are open to all individuals!
-You can read full details under Competition Regulations, Section 1.1: Regulations Governing Competition Applicants.
-Please note that for Professional divisions only: Applicants for PROFESSIONAL level must self-certify at the time of application, their status as a Canadian Citizen or Permanent Resident OR as a non-Canadian Citizen.
+Applicants for PROFESSIONAL level must self-certify at the time of application, their status as a Canadian Citizen or Permanent Resident OR as a non-Canadian Citizen.
 Only applicants self-certified as a Canadian Citizen or Permanent Resident will be permitted to hold the title of Professional Canadian Pole and Aerial Champion to represent Canada in world competitions.

 13How do I know the event schedule / which day I am competing?

-For event-specific dates and timing, such as schedule release, you should review the event web page under "Important Dates", as well as the event-specific Competitor Packet available through the event webpage.
 Athletes are only required to attend the event on the date of their division.
 All stage rehearsals, divisions and awards are run on the same day, for example Aerial Sport stage rehearsal, followed by Aerial Sport competition and Aerial Sport awards ceremony.
 Each division (Aerial Sport, Pole Sport and Artistic) are run separately.
 Unfortunately, we are not able to provide detailed schedules as to timing of individual competitors until the close of registration, when final numbers are known.
 To facilitate travel arrangements, Division allocations may be released early for select events (for example Aerial Sport on Saturday, Pole Sport and Artistic on Sunday).

 14Can I submit my prop for pre-approval in Artistic Division?